paustian/WebsiteFee/README.md

 # WebsiteFee
+This is the Zikula 2.0 and below version.
+A new version for Zikula 3.0 is under development.

 ## Synopsis
 WebsiteFee is a Zikula module that enables subscription payments from PayPal and recieves notification by PayPal IPN.
 Once implemented, a user pays for a subscription and is added to a Zikula group.
 That group is configured to have special access to the site.